-Angels - Tigers Prediction, Odds, Pick, How To Watch
+Angels - Tigers prediction, odds, pick, how to watch

-The Los Angeles Tigers and the Detroit Tigers start their series today.
+It is game two of a doubleheader between the Los Angeles Angels and the Detroit Tigers.
 It is now time to continue our MLB odds series with an Angels-Tigers prediction, pick, and how-to watch.

-The Angels come into the game after winning two of three over the Pirates over the weekend.
-That makes it five wins in six games for the Angels, as they travel to Detroit.
-With the winning streak, the Angels are in the thick of the playoff race.
-While they are 7.5 games back of the Rangers with a 57-44 record, they are just 4.5 games behind the Blue Jays for the last wild car spot.
-With the Red Sox and Yankees also in the way, all the focus is on Shohei Ohtani.
-The Angels must decide if they are going to move him or keep him in hopes of a playoff run.
+After rain postponed the game yesterday, the Angels and Tigers will play a doubleheader on Thursday.
+In the first game, Shohei Ohtani and Michael Lorenzen will face off at 1:10 PM ET.
+Then, following the conclusion of the first game, the two will be back at it for a second clash.
+The Angels were busy as the game was postponed.
+First, the Angels announced they would not be trading Shohei Ohtani.
+Then, the front office went out and got help for Shohei, making a push for the playoffs.
+The Angels traded for Lucas Giolito and reliever Reynaldo Lopez in a trade that gave the White Sox two top prospects.

-The Tigers took a 5-1 win in a make-up game with the Giants.
-The win places the Giants at 46-54 on the season.
-Like the Angels, the Tigers are in a situation where they need to decide what they are doing at the trade deadline.
-They are just seven games back of the Twins as of now.
-They could try to make a run, but there is heavy interest for many of their players at the deadline, and the Tigers need to decide if they will be sellers.
+The Angels made this trade after winning six of the last seven games, and are 52-49 on the season.
+They are seven games back of the Rangers in the race for the AL West, and four games back of the Blue Jays in the Wild Card chase.
+Meanwhile, the Tigers are falling out of playoff contention.
+They are 6.5 games back of the Twins in the AL Central, sitting at 46-55 on the season.

 Here are the Angels-Tigers MLB odds, courtesy of FanDuel.